alexhaydock/pinewall/README.md

 ```

 ### Testing: Local (With Secure Boot and JSON-based UEFI VARS store)
-> [!WARNING]
+> [!IMPORTANT]
-> This is an experimental feature that was introduced in QEMU 10.0.
-The OVMF_CODE build being used must be built with `QEMU_PV_VARS=TRUE` otherwise it will just hang.
-The current Fedora builds of `OVMF_CODE_4M.secboot.qcow2` are built to expect a pflash-backed variable store rather than a JSON-backed one.
+> This is a fairly new feature that was introduced in QEMU 10.0.
+To use this, the OVMF firmware build being used must be built with `QEMU_PV_VARS=TRUE`, otherwise the VM will just hang.
+Fedora ship this build as `OVMF.qemuvars.fd`.

 This method makes use of the [Host UEFI variable service](https://www.qemu.org/docs/master/devel/uefi-vars.html#host-uefi-variable-service) available in more recent versions of QEMU to provide the Secure Boot keys to the VM as a JSON object.

-Generate the JSON-based UEFI VARS store:
+Generate a JSON-based UEFI VARS store:
 ```sh
 virt-fw-vars \
   --output-json /tmp/vars.json \